manatlan/reqman/examples/README.md

-Examples are in ".yml" files, just because github use colored syntax for yaml files.
+Examples are in ".yml" files, just because github use colored syntax for yaml files ; it's better displayed as is.
 But you can use ".rml" files in place ! (github doesn't know that my rml files are just regular yaml files)